ElsonOtake/AwesomeBooks_original/README.md

 ### Prerequisites

-In order to run this project on your computer, please make sure that you have a web browser installed
+Web browser installed

 ### Setup

- - Create a new folder;
- - Copy the index.html to this folder;
- - Copy the index.css to this folder;
- - Copy the index.js to this folder;
- - Create the modules folder in this folder;
- - Copy the books.js to the modules folder;
- - Copy the list_books.js to the modules folder;
+Cloning a repository

- - Copy the local-storage.js to the modules folder;
+- On GitHub.com, navigate to the main page of the repository;

+- Above the list of files, click "Code" button;

- - Copy the luxon.js to the modules folder;
+- Copy the URL to clone the repository.

+  - To clone the repository using HTTPS : `https://github.com/ElsonOtake/AwesomeBooks_original.git`

+  - To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority : `git@github.com:ElsonOtake/AwesomeBooks_original.git`

+  - To clone a repository using GitHub CLI : `gh repo clone ElsonOtake/AwesomeBooks_original`

+- Open Terminal;

- - Copy the user_interface.js to the modules folder;
+- Change the current working directory to the location where you want the cloned directory;
- - Double click on the index.html;

-Once you completed these steps you should see the site in your browser.
+- Type `git clone`, and then paste the URL you copied earlier;

 ## Author